Contents

 The Nepali people

 There are two sides here.
 Generally speaking the Nepali are some of the nicest, helpful people in the world.
-However, you will get some bad types (usually trying to sell a service) and the touts are annoying.
+However, you will get some bad types (usually trying to sell a service like trekking) and the touts are annoying.

 The Nepali know you better than you think.
 Tourism is their number one industry and they know what people from each country likes.
 Tell them your nationality and watch them adapt instantly.

-It is a developing country though so be prepared for from hardships like the Street Children in Kathmandu and learn how much an average Nepali earns in a day.
-However, many Nepali have also become adept at asking for money to fund something or crowdsourcing a project - take care not to fall for everything.
+It is a developing country though so be prepared for from hardships like the Street Children in Kathmandu and learn how much an average Nepali earns in a day all the while watching large SUVs from the staggeringly wealthy of Nepal roar by.
+Many Nepali have also become adept at asking for money to fund something or crowdsourcing a project - take care not to fall for everything.
 For a more colorful side to Nepal check out the holy men of Nepal: the Sadhus.

 Learn more about Nepali culture and etiquette and about the different types of people of Nepal.